Baabda’s Ottoman sebil, located at the entrance of the town, was built in 1917 by Ismail Hakki Pasha – Ottoman Governor of Mount Lebanon.

 The sebil was renovated in the mid 1990’s by reinstalling 4 new lion heads, and the fountain was relocated a few meters away from its original site, facing the municipality.

-Notice the Arabic engraving in one of the pictures which states "Offered by Ismail Hakki Bayk, 1335 H."
+A marble slab holds an inscription commemorating the construction of the Sebil, which states "Offered by Ismail Hakki Bayk, 1335 AH."